NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ## Chat Template

-If you're using a Llama model fine-tuned for chat, like the models listed above (except for `LLaMA-30b`), you need to use the oobabooga Instruct mode - confusingly, not the Chat mode.
-On the Parameters tab, go to the Instruction Template sub-tab, then change the Instruction Template drop-down to `Llama-v2` - or Vicuna, Guanaco, ect if you are using those models.
+If you're using a Llama model fine-tuned for chat, like the models listed above (except for `LLaMA-30b`), you need to use the oobabooga Instruct mode.
+On the Parameters tab, go to the Instruction Template sub-tab, then select `Llama-v2` from the Instruction Template drop-down (or Vicuna, Guanaco, ect if you are using those models)

+!!! tip ""

+    For the base text completion models (like `LLaMA-30b`), use the Default or Notebook tab.

-Doing this will make sure the model is being [prompted correctly](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) - you can also change the system prompt in the Context box to alter the agent's personality and behavior.
+Selecting the right template will make sure the model is being [prompted correctly](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) - you can also change the system prompt in the Context box to alter the agent's personality and behavior.
 There are a lot of other settings under the Generation tab, like max_new_tokens and token sampling parameters like [temperature and top_p](https://medium.com/@dixnjakindah/top-p-temperature-and-other-parameters-1a53d2f8d7d7) for controlling randomness.

-Then change back to the Chat tab, and under the Mode selection, make sure Instruct is selected (not chat mode).
-Then you can start chatting!
+Then change back to the Chat tab, and under the Mode selection, make sure Instruct is selected (confusingly, not chat mode).
+Then you can start chatting with the LLM!

-!!! info

-    For the base text completion models (like `LLaMA-30b`), use the Default or Notebook tab.
-Refer to https://github.com/oobabooga/text-generation-webui for documentation on the web UI and [jetson-containers/text-generation-webui](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm/text-generation-webui) about the container.

 ## Results